shadowsocks/shadowsocks-go/README.md

-server          your server ip or hostname server_port     server port local_port      local socks5 proxy port method          encryption method, null by default, or use "rc4" password        a password used to encrypt transfer timeout         server option, in seconds
+server          your server ip or hostname server_port     server port local_port      local socks5 proxy port method          encryption method, null by default, or use any of the following:
+                    aes-128-cfb, aes-192-cfb, aes-256-cfb, bf-cfb, cast5-cfb, des-cfb, rc4
+password        a password used to encrypt transfer timeout         server option, in seconds
 ```